Morocco declared Africa Cup of Nations champions after CAF strips Senegal of title

-CAPE TOWN, March 17 : Morocco have been declared Africa Cup of Nations champions after their appeal to the Confederation of African Football’s disciplinary committee over the result of January's final was upheld, African football's governing body said on Tuesday.
+CAPE TOWN, March 17 : Morocco have been declared Africa Cup of Nations champions after their appeal over the result of January’s final was upheld, with Senegal stripped of the title, the Confederation of African Football said on Tuesday.

 Morocco lost the match in Rabat 1-0 to Senegal after extra time, but not before Senegal had staged a walk-off after having a penalty awarded against them near the end of regulation time.